 For the average homeowner, lawn mower deck maintenance should be performed at least twice per mowing season.
 If your yard is heavily watered or fertilized you need to perform maintenance more often.

 The grass is full of moisture and fertilizers, if you use them, that can create erosion of the deck so you may not get the life you expected out of your lawn mower deck.
 Scrape and clean out the undersides of your decks more than once a year.

 While you are under the deck, use the steps above to identify all mower deck parts are functioning as needed and are in good condition.
 Performing these routine checks will help you prevent more costly repairs.

 Mower decks look pretty similar.
 Is there really a difference?
 There are significant differences to consider in a lawn mower deck when making a purchase.
 These are important items that will affect the quality and durability of your lawn mower deck:

-- Whether the lawn mower deck is a stamp deck or fabricated deck
+- Whether the lawn mower deck is a stamped deck or fabricated deck

-- The thickness of steel used for the lawn mower deck shell for durability
+- The thickness of the steel used for the lawn mower deck shell for durability

 - Lawn mower deck depth affects the quality of cut